-Program: Psychiatric Mental Health Nurse Practitioner area of emphasis

-Academic year proposal submitted: 2017
+Acad emic year proposal submitted: 2017

 Degree(s): MS

-Department Chair: Patricia Burbank
+Department Chair: Patricia Burbank Patricia Burbank

-Program Director: Ginette G. Ferszt
+Progr am Director: Ginette G. Ferszt

-Accredited Program: No Yes, accreditation report due: Accreditation for all other programs in the College of Nursing was granted Oct.
+Accre edited Program: □No □Yes, accreditation report due:

+Accie canea Program.
+Accreditation for all other programs in the College of Nursing was granted Oct.
 2016; accreditation for this area of emphasis will be sought.

-Program Goals: Goals should relate to the e mission of the department, college, and university in which the program resides.
-These broad, general statements
+e proposal) encompass what it means to be an effective program.
+Goals are evaluated by measuring specific student learning outcome statements related

+#1

+#2

+#3

+#4

+#5 and incorporating into practice new de evelopments, and knowledge relevant to advanced practice roles.

-Program Goals: (E3 of the proposal) Goals should relate to the mission of the department, college, and university in which the program resides.
+Accreditation for all other programs in the College of Nursing was granted Oct.
+2016; accreditation for this area of emphasis will be sought.
+Program Goals: (C3 of the proposal) Goals should relate to the mission of the department, college, and university in which the program resides.
 These broad, general statements encompass what it means to be an effective program.
-Goals are evaluated by measuring specific student learning outcome statements related to the individual goal: what the program expects students to know and be able to do upon completion of the program.

-#1 Role and Leadership: Assume a functional role in advanced practice nursing, nursing administration or nursing education and contribute to the health care " ' of the client by assuming leadership in those roles. #2 Theoretical Knowledge: Articulate, synthesize, evaluate, and refine concepts, theories, and knowledge base relevant to the understanding of health, health care delivery, the practice of nursing, and to the improvement of client care. #3 Nursing Practice: Engage in advanced practice roles integrating advanced and new information from a broad spectrum of knowledge, and develop innovative practice approaches to increase the effectiveness of client care. #4 Intra and Interpersonal Relationships: Communicate effectively and establish collaborative relationships for identifying, investigating and resolving problems that impact on direct care and other health systems. #5 Professional Responsibilities: Engage in the identification and resolution of professional nursing issues and assume responsibility for identifying, analyzing and incorporating into practice new developments, and knowledge relevant to advanced practice roles. #6 Societal Responsibilities: Engage in the identification and resolution of significant health issues at local, regional, national, and global levels incorporating the knowledge of societal, legal, cultural, political, economic, and ethical forces. #7 Research: Participate in the research process to address clinically relevant questions, promote research translation to practice, and foster a climate that supports critical inquiry in clinical practice.
+Goals are evaluated by measuring specific student learning outcome statements related to the individual goal: what the program expects students to know and be able to do upon completion of the program. #11 Role and Leadership: Assume a functional role in advanced practice nursing, nursing administration or nursing education and contribute to the health care of the client by assuming leadership in those roles. #2 Theoretical Knowledge: Articulate, synthesize, evaluate, and refine concepts, theories, and knowledge base relevant to the understanding of health, health care delivery, the practice of nursing, and to the improvement of client care. #3 Nursing Practice: Engage in advanced practice roles integrating advanced and new information from a broad spectrum of knowledge, and develop innovative practice approaches to increase the effectiveness of client care. #4 Intra and Interpersonal Relationships: Communicate effectively and establish collaborative relationships for identifying, investigating and resolving problems that impact on direct care and other health systems. #5 Professional Responsibilities: Engage in the identification and resolution of professional nursing issues and assume responsibility for identifying, analyzing and incorporating into practice new developments, and knowledge relevant to advanced practice roles. #6 Societal Responsibilities: Engage in the identification and resolution of significant health issues at local, regional, national, and global levels incorporating the knowledge of societal, legal, cultural, political, economic, and the knowledge research: Participate in the research process to address cl

+#7